-It’s also important to verify an applicant’s identity in order to get the correct background check results.
-Mixing up the identity of a job applicant with another individual affects the efficacy of your background check, as you’ll obtain false, inaccurate, or incomplete information.
+It’s also important to verify an applicant’s identity to get accurate background check results.
+Mixing up the identity of a job applicant with another individual affects the efficacy of your screening, as you’ll obtain false, inaccurate, or incomplete information.

-Tips: Make online identity checks a streamlined part of your screening process.
-Include identity checks for every prospective recruit and use a reputable screening service, like ShareAble for Hires.
-ShareAble pulls results from numerous databases to help determine if your applicant’s self-reported information is a match.
-ShareAble for Hires not only makes this an almost instant process, but it also sends the reports to both you and your applicant for total transparency.
+Tips: Include online identity checks in your screening process.
+ShareAble for Hires pulls results from numerous databases to help determine if your applicant’s self-reported information is a match.
+These on-demand reports are delivered in minutes to both you and your applicant for total transparency.

 Gap #5: Taking Too Long to Screen Candidates

-Some background check services impose restrictions on businesses that want to conduct employment screening, causing significant delays before you can screen.
+Traditional background check providers can take days or even weeks for results.
+Some services impose restrictions on businesses that want to conduct employment screening, causing significant delays before you can run reports.
 You might have to fill out an application to become a customer or speak to a salesperson to get started.
 Your application can take hours or days to be approved.
-Worse yet, your application might be rejected, excluding you from getting access to screening tools at all.
+Worse yet, your application might be rejected, excluding you from screening at all.

 High-quality candidates that are in demand will only wait so long.
 Another company could extend a job offer while you’re waiting around.